MatheuzMarinho/SalivaDiagnosis/README.md

 # SalivaDiagnosis
-Computer intelligence based software to predict oral diseases using Saliva Print database and prognosis data
+Computer intelligence based software to predict oral diseases using SalivaTec database and prognosis data